-Bad news for folks with the Enhanced Business Platinum Card from American Express OPEN, or those considering the card.
+Bad news for folks with the Business Platinum Card from American Express OPEN, or those considering the card.

 I’ll share more about this news.
 And explain what it means for you.